 There are no required textbooks to buy for this class.

 The first week we will work on setting up our collaboration tools(Slack, Twitter), enrol on Moodle, and create our digital portfolio.
-Let’s have a look at all the information you need for the first week of class.
+Let’s have a look at the orientation tasks that we will complete during the first two weeks.